IanSouzaFreire/clarbe/README.md

 ### Community: <a href="https://discord.gg/Twhv4KU3qf"><img alt="Discord" src="https://img.shields.io/discord/1326716525461245962"></a>

-Is a compiler / cargo-like package and project manager for the C programming language.
+Is a compiler wrapper / cargo-like package and project manager for the C and C++ programming language.
-I were tired of reading incredible C/C++ committee proposal papers which were not accepted in the language, so I created this manager for the lovers of C to try adding things they'd love to see in the language.

-## Overview

-the project's compromised of two parts, the compiler and project manager. hence the compiler is not yet functional, the project manager will be a wrapper around other compilers such as clang or gcc

 ## Dependencies
  - toml++